redhat-cop/acm-policies/README.md

 # acm-policies

 Kustomizable Policies and Channel/Subscription objects for Advanced Cluster Management.
+This project covers use cases commonly found in consulting engagements and are provided to make configuration and enforcement adhere to Red Hat Consulting's best practices.

+There are also product focused policies found in the upstream project (Open Cluster Management) called [policy-collection](https://github.com/open-cluster-management/policy-collection).
+The product team will periodically check here for useful policies.

 ## Creating new Policies